French Meringue Macarons Shells

 Spread the love

 What is French Meringue?
 French meringue is made simply by beating egg whites with sugar.
-I would say it’s basic meringue that used in the baking.
+I would say itโ€™s a basic meringue that is used in baking.
 It is also the simplest form of all the meringue techniques.
-French Meringue Macarons shells are not hard to make.
-I am sharing simple recipe that I always recommend for start of your macarons journey.
+French Meringue Macarons Shells are not hard to make.
+I am sharing a simple recipe that I always recommend for the start of your macaron journey.

 macarons template download